rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-08-21-b22ab92404cad7b9-completion-of-recovery-proceedings-under-rc-no-8852-of-2025-against-pratibha-wal.md

 stocks:
 - FAMILYCARE
 tags:
-- recovery-proceedings
+- compliance
 - enforcement
-- family-care-hospitals
 - pratibha-walinjkar
-- compliance
+- recovery
 title: Completion of Recovery Proceedings under RC No. 8852 of 2025 against Pratibha Walinjkar in the matter of Family Care Hospitals Limited
 ---